MicrosoftDocs/defender-docs/defender-xdr/eval-defender-mcas-architecture.md

 ## Understand the architecture

 Microsoft Defender for Cloud Apps is a cloud access security broker (CASB).
-CASBs act a gatekeeper to broker access in real time between your enterprise users and cloud resources they use, wherever your users are located and regardless of the device they are using.
+CASBs act a gatekeeper to broker access in real time between your enterprise users and cloud resources they use, wherever your users are located and regardless of the device they're using.
 Microsoft Defender for Cloud Apps natively integrates with Microsoft security capabilities, including Microsoft Defender XDR.

-Without Defender for Cloud Apps, your users access cloud apps directly without any managemement or security protection.
+Without Defender for Cloud Apps, your users access cloud apps directly without any management or security protection.

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-mcas-architecture-a.svg" alt-text="A diagram that shows your users sending cloud app traffic without any management or protection." lightbox="./media/eval-defender-xdr/m365-defender-mcas-architecture-a.svg":::